 What are capital gifts?

 Donors who choose to make capital gifts can direct their support toward a specific purpose that matches their personal interests with the needs and priorities of the university.
-Such purposes include facilities, scholarships and fellowships, the new residential colleges, and teaching and research.
+Such purposes include facilities, scholarships and fellowships, and teaching and research.
 Capital gifts may also lead to recognition opportunities, which honor or memorialize a person of the donor’s choosing.
 Capital gifts fall into the following categories:

 Gifts toward endowment are invested by the university, and the income from the gift is directed toward a purpose selected by the donor.
 Only the income from the principal is expended in accordance with the university’s spending rule, so that the gift continues in perpetuity, helping to safeguard Yale’s tradition of excellence against changing economic climates.
 Endowment opportunities include scholarships, professorships, and funds to support teaching.